sheny2/StockMarket_shiny/README.md

  ## Conclusion

-   Overall, this is app that incorporates sophisticated data science techiniques as well as buiness metrics, capable of generating personalized investment analysis and suggestions.
-It is strongly recommended at utilize its interactive functions to adjust the desired visualization as needed.
-We hope you like this app and it can be of some help to your life.
+   Overall, this is an app that incorporates sophisticated data science techiniques as well as buiness metrics, capable of generating personalized investment analysis and suggestions.
+It is strongly recommended to utilize its interactive functions to adjust the desired visualization as needed.
+We hope that you will like this app and it can be of some help to your life.
 Please enjoy it and thank you very much!